Toric schemes and integral models for Shimura varieties with $\Gamma_1(p)$-type level: PEL type Shimura varieties

 and its powers $\chi_i=\chi_0^{p^i}$, for $i\in \BZ/d\BZ$.
 Then $\chi_i$ are fundamental characters of $\BF_q^*$, see \cite[Def.
 1.1]{Ray}.
 For simplicity, we write $\CO_G$ instead of $\pi_*\CO_G$ for the ``Hopf algebra" of $G\to S$; this is a coherent locally free sheaf of $\CO_S$-algebras over $S$.
 Since $G$ is an $\BF_q$-vector space scheme, for each $a\in \BF_q$ there is an endomorphism $[a]^*_G: \CO_G\to \CO_G$ which preserves the augmentation ideal $\CI_G:=\ker(\epsilon^*: \CO_G\to \CO_S)$, with $\epsilon: S\to G$ denoting the identity section.
 We now decompose into isotypical components:

 Here, for each open $U\subset S$, $\Gamma(U,\CI_\chi)$ is the set of sections $s$ of $\CI_\chi$ with $[a]^*_G\cdot s=\chi(a)s$, for all $a\in \BF_q^*$.

 We say that $G$ is a \emph{Raynaud $\BF_q$-vector space scheme} if all $\CI_\chi$ are invertible $\CO_S$-modules, i.e. they have rank $1$.
 Then, $G$ has rank $p^d$ over $S$.
 (Note that if $d=1$ and $G$ has rank $p$ then all $\CI_\chi$ are invertible.
-Then $G$ is an \emph{Oort-Tate group scheme} over $S$.)
+Then $G$ is an \emph{Oort--Tate group scheme} over $S$.)

 Assume $G$ is a Raynaud $\BF_q$-vector space scheme over $S$.
 We have $\CO_S$-module homomorphisms

 given by multiplication, resp. comultiplication in $\CO_G$.
 By \cite[1.4]{Ray}, $d_i\cdot c_i=w\cdot \id_{\CI_{\chi_{i+1}}}$, $c_i\cdot d_i=w\cdot \id_{\CI_{\chi_i}^{\otimes p}}$.
 Here, $w=w_q$ is a uniformizer of $O$ which is independent of $G$ and $i$.